A new mathematical model for brain memory working. Optimal control behavior for Hopfield networks: Proposal one: gradient vector field

-\section{Proposal one.
-Gradient vector field}
+\section{Proposal one: gradient vector field}

-We have seen that the proposal (\ref{6}) by Krotov and Hopfield, although unnatural at a first sight, brings us to a gradient dynamics and then to a Lyapunov energy $E(V)$.
-Here we investigate more general conditions capable to gain the same gradient type structure. \begin{prop} Let us consider the vector field $\widehat{X}(V)=X(u)|_{u=g^{-1}(V)}$ generating the dynamics (\ref{ode}) with $T_{ij}(V)=T_{ji}(V)$ symmetric.
-The necessary and sufficient condition for being a \emph{gradient vector field} in a simply connected domain, i.e.\ the closure condition
+We have shown that the proposal (\ref{6}) by Krotov and Hopfield, while initially seeming unnatural, leads to a gradient dynamics and a Lyapunov energy $E(V)$.
+Here, we explore more general conditions that can yield the gradient structure.